Bowlsofhope/bowlsofhopedefunct/README.md

 # bowlsofhope.github.io
-repository for website for LASA club bowls of hope
+The website of LASA Bowls of Hope